-6.2.1 - Modifying the Default Group Policy
+7.2.1 - Modifying the Default Group Policy

-After deploying NES, a default group policy, Default Settings Set is configured with the following settings:
+After deploying Nymi Enterprise Server(NES), a default group policy, Default Settings Set is configured with the following default settings:

-- Save enrollment data to the NES database only. - Log a user out of the Nymi Band Application after 5 minutes of inactivity. - Always check for liveness during authentication. - Do not allow users to re-enroll their Nymi Band or any other active Nymi Band without the need for an CWP Administrator to first delete the Nymi Band to user association in the NES Administrator Console. - Do not allow users to use the Nymi Band to lock and unlock their user terminals.
+- Save enrollment data to the NES database only. - Log a user out of the Nymi Band Application after 5 minutes of inactivity. - Do not check for liveness during authentication. - Do not allow corporate credentials authentication. - · Allow haptic feedback on the Nymi Band - Do not allow users to re-enroll their Nymi Band or any other active Nymi Band without the need for an CWP Administrator to first delete the Nymi Band to user association in the NES Administrator Console. - Do not allow users to use the Nymi Band to lock and unlock their user terminals.